 - Staff support children’s learning through a balance of adult led and child initiated learning both inside and outside.

 - Observations are made on a continuous basis to ensure all children’s needs are met and all children are challenged to make the best possible progress.

-- Children go to an assembly for 15 minutes every day at 10.15am.
+- Three days a week children go to an assembly for 15 minutes at 10.15am.

 - Hand writing is taught every day, usually just before lunch time.

 - Dinner time is between 12.30pm and 1.30pm.